rabbitverse-commits/CIS185-THE-NEWER-ONE-/FINAL/README.md

 (<progress value="75" max="100">75% Complete</progress>/<meter value="8" min="0" max="10">8 out of 10</meter>)

 I am VERY THANKFUL for github.
 I ain't getting rid of my account ANY TIME SOON.

+I tried running it but only came across a black screen despite following the code to the letter.
+So I cross-referenced it with the professors code in Github.
+I tried to see if the game would run if I changed a few things that were different between my code and the professors, before stopping because my code should work since i was following the video to the letter.